 CANOE CAMP CHURCH is a progressive, open-minded, and non-creedal faith community on a spiritual journey of love, acceptance, inquiry, and Christian service.

-CANOE CAMP CHURCH OF CHRIST is:
+CANOE CAMP CHURCH is:

 A PROGRESSIVE CHRISTIAN COMMUNITY